Table of Contents

 - The above record responded with the 3 txt records:

-- “v=spf1 a mx ip4:137.74.187.96 ip4:137.74.187.97 ip4:137.74.187.98 a:hackthissite.org a:mail.hackthissite.org include:aspmx.googlemail.com include:spf.tutanota.de -all” hackthissite.org text – SPF (Sender Policy Framework) records contains a list of IP addresses and the SMTP servers for each IP address.
+- “v=spf1 a mx ip4:137.74.187.96 ip4:137.74.187.97 ip4:137.74.187.98 a:hackthissite.org a:mail.hackthissite.org include:aspmx.googlemail.com include:spf.tutanota.de -all” hackthissite.org text – SPF (Sender Policy Framework) records contain a list of IP addresses and the SMTP servers for each IP address.
 The main motive of SPF is to check the authenticity of incoming emails from the domain owner before they are delivered to recipients.
 It contains IPv4 addresses, A, and MX records.

 - “HARICA-aaaDeHpueWSi2N4aEvO” – It also contains the HARICA info, which means that the domain has also opted for HARICA validation.
 A trusted third-party entity that engages with all major Root CA programs.

 - “t-verify=e3f12c9c23e2e475563590326df31a12” – It’s a Domain Owner Verification txt record.
 It provides you with a verification code.
-It contains an ASCII string that contains the text of your DNS txt record.
+It contains an ASCII string that contains the text of your DNS TXT record.

 NS Record